JazzTap/jazztap.github.io/_posts/2022-7-21-tracklist.md

 <div class="float" markdown="1">

-when your father
+we didn't think

-and I met, we didn't think
+of duty when your father

-about fate
+and I met

 </div>
 </div>